ajmeyghani/aj-toaster/readme.md

 call `add` for you with some default titles.
 Just like `add`, you can specify an optional `dismiss` config to auto dismiss a toast.
 If you want to change the title, you can pass in an optional third argument.

+- `clear` will clear the existing active toast.

 ## Development

 - Install the latest version of Node 10 `nvm install 10`.